nicho810/XIAO-PowerBread/README.md

 - [x] Line chart mode to visualize power usage for each channel.
 - [x] Count mode to count average(second, minute, all time) and peak current consumption for each channel.
 - [x] Allow to save settings data to EEPROM.
-- [ ] USB-Serial mode as a debug tool.
+- [ ] USB to Serial mode as a debug tool.
 - [ ] PWM output on IO0 and IO1.
 - [ ] ADC reading from IO0 and IO1.
+- [ ] Web based UI for data monitoring.

 ### Firmware Releases